Compressed Bayesian Tensor Regression: Introduction

-The paper is organised as follows.
+This paper brings several contributions to the existing collection of methods for Bayesian tensor regression via random projections as it: i) extends the HCS method in \cite{shi_higher-order_2019} and the projection technique in \cite{li_tec_2021} to the case of tensor predictors; ii) provides concentration inequalities for the proposed projection by exploiting some properties of the Meijer G function in a significant departure from the existing literature \citep{mathai_h-function_2010,stojanac_products_2018}; iii) integrates the projection into a tensor regression framework; iv) demonstrates posterior consistency for the proposed compressed tensor regression; v) proposes a Monte Carlo sampling procedure for posterior approximation under different prior specifications.
+The paper is organized as follows.
 Section \ref{sec:model} introduces the compressed tensor regression model as well as the probabilistic bounds for the tensor random projection.
-Section \ref{sec:mcmc} presents the Gibbs sampler for sampling the tensor coefficients.
-Section \ref{sec:asy} presents theoretical properties of posterior consistency for the coefficient posterior.
-The proofs for all the theoretical results are included in the Appendix.
-Section \ref{sec:numerical} presents the simulation results and a real-world dataset application.
-Section \ref{sec:conclu} concludes.
+Section \ref{sec:mcmc} presents the Gibbs sampler for sampling the posterior density.
+Section \ref{sec:asy} presents the theoretical properties of posterior consistency for the coefficient, with all proofs included in the Supplements.
+Section \ref{sec:numerical} presents the simulation results and a data analysis.
+The Python code used in this section can be found at \url{https://github.com/qingwang13/CBTR_open.git}.
+Section \ref{sec:conclu} concludes and discusses future directions of research.